pauldijou/elm-kernel-helpers/README.md

 # elm-kernel-helpers

 Never forget that writing Native or Kernel code in Elm is dangerous.
 You should try to avoid it as much as possible.
-But if you really need to, this package will help you doing it.
+But if you really need to (missing web APIs, server-side code, ...), this package will help you doing it.

 - No more Elm specific syntax: break free from all those `_oh$god$Whats$Happening.Here` and stuff like that, it will all be hidden behind a nice and clean API.
 - Create tasks like a boss from callback or promise without copy/pasting all that `scheduler` and `nativeBinding` stuff.
 - No more `AX` and `FX` on most common functions, we will take care of that for you.
 - No more `.ctor`, `._0` or `_1` on basic types.
-- No longer rely on `if (value.ctor === 'Nothing')`, we have better helpers for that.
+- No longer rely on stuff like `if (value.ctor === 'Nothing')`, we have better helpers for that.

 ## Be aware of...

 - This package is not published in the official Elm registry since it contains Kernel / Native code.
-You can still install it using [elm-github-install](https://github.com/gdotdesign/elm-github-install) or [elm-proper-install](https://github.com/eeue56/elm-proper-install).
+You can still install it using [elm-github-install](https://github.com/gdotdesign/elm-github-install).

 - Do not confuse Elm values and JavaScript values.
 A JavaScript array is neither an Elm `List` nor Elm `Array`, those a three different data structures. `null` and `undefined` are not the same as `Nothing`, you should probably never use either of them in your code.
 On the other hand, nearly all primitives are the same (boolean, string, date, record/object), but be sure to floor/round/ceil a JavaScript number if you want an `Int`, otherwise consider it a `Float`.